breadboardengineer1234/QuickNet/docs/types.md

 Buffer object, max length 65535.

 ## EnumItem (1 byte)
 Roblox EnumItem.
-To use this type, a list of the enums used must be supplied to QuickNet using the ```:setEnumItems``` method, which must be called on both client and server.
-The list can contain a maximum of 255 enums.
+To use this type, a list of the enums used must be supplied to QuickNet using the ```:addEnumItems``` method, which must be called on both client and server.
+The list can contain a maximum of 255 items.
 ```lua
 local enums = {
   Enum.EasingDirection.Out,